Dental interns get smarter about MIH with new training

 Summary

-This study looked at whether a special education program could improve what dental interns know about Molar-Incisor Hypomineralization (MIH), a condition that causes weak spots on teeth.
+This study looked at whether a special education program could improve what dental interns know about a tooth problem called Molar-Incisor Hypomineralization (MIH).
 About 200 dental interns from Future University in Egypt took part.
-They filled out a survey before and after the training to see if their knowledge, attitudes, and awareness improved.
-The goal was to see if teaching interns more about MIH helps them spot and manage it better.
+They answered a survey before and after the program to see if their knowledge, attitudes, and awareness improved.
+The goal was to see if teaching can help future dentists better spot and manage this condition.

 Disclaimer